yuhko-msft/microsoft-graph-docs/concepts/known-issues.md

 1. Only apps with `publishingState` set to `published` in their [app definitions](/graph/resources/teamsappdefinition.md) are returned in the response.
 2. [App permission policies](/microsoftteams/teams-app-permission-policies.md) are not applied.
 The response contains both blocked and available apps.

-### Permission policies not applied when GET /appCatalogs/teamsApps is called using app context
-Permission policies will not be applied in application context.
-The list of Teams apps in the response will contain both blocked and available apps.

 ## Users

 ### Use the dollar ($) symbol in the userPrincipalName